dxdbg/udi/docs/DESIGN.md

 ## Debugger Interface Details ##

 The debugger interface will be constructed using named pipes (or some similar mechanism).
 These named pipes will be used to create a pseudo-filesystem.

-The UDI library creates the following file hierarchy:
+The UDI library creates the following file hierarchy on UNIX platforms:

     .../udi/<username>/<pid>/:
         request     All requests are written into this file